borntofrappe/borntofrappe/playground/Sections/Header - Pages/README.md

 ## SVG

-The `<h1>` element introducing the page includes an additional illustration in the `::before` pseudo element.
+The `<p>` element closing the header includes an additional illustration in the `::after` pseudo element.
 The idea is to use the astronaut graphic to introduce the route with an icon or two.

-The syntax from the "Illustration" folder is modified to have the icons rotate an additional `180` degrees.
-In this manner, even if the graphic is flipped, the icons are rightside-up.
+In the final design, consider adding the illustration on the `::before` pseudo element on the element which follows the header.